 Picker-as-a-service.
 There are picker robot-as-a-service from companies such as Geek+ Robotics, InVia Robotics and Magazino, that charges on a per-pick service model, ranging from 6 cents to 10 cents per pick.

 AMR-as-a-service (AMRaaS).
-Autonomous Mobile Robots (AMR) are also increasingly popular as robot-as-a-service, with solutions from 6 River, Fetch Robotics and Locus Robotics.
+Autonomous Mobile Robots (AMR), the more intelligent cousins of the traditional AGVs (Automated Guided Vehicles), are also increasingly popular as robot-as-a-service, with solutions from 6 River, Fetch Robotics and Locus Robotics.
 These robots are leased on a monthly basis, ranging from $711 per robot per month to several thousand dollars per month, depending on the period of commitment.

 We introduce these warehouse RaaS providers below :